 You should not deal with this yourself.
-Clear indications or disclosure of abuse must be reported to Birmingham Children's Trust without delay, by the DSL or in exceptional circumstances by the staff member who has raised the concern.
+Clear indications or disclosure of abuse must be reported to Birmingham Children's Trust without delay, by the <Head Teacher/Principal>, DSL or in exceptional circumstances by the staff member who has raised the concern.

 Children making a disclosure may do so with difficulty, having chosen carefully to whom they will speak.
-Listening to and supporting a child who has been abused can be traumatic for the adults involved.
-Support for you will be available from your DSL.
+Listening to and supporting a <child/young person> who has been abused can be traumatic for the adults involved.
+Support for you will be available from your DSL or <Head Teacher/Principal>.